-The meetings will normally be held on a Monday evening at 7.30pm at the Paddocks, Long Road, Canvey Island (please view the agenda as this could be subject to change).
+The meetings will normally be held on a Monday evening at 7.30pm at the Council offices, 11 High Street, Canvey Island (please view the agenda as this could be subject to change).

 Agendas and minutes are sent to all Canvey Councillors, the Library, Castle Point Borough Council, the local press and various requested individuals.